ncatlab/nlab-content/pages/8/9/5/0/598/content.md

 =--

+This is due to ([Moore, 1955](#Moore))

-In fact, not only are the [[horn]] fillers guaranteed to exist, but there is an algorithm that provide explicit fillers.
+In fact, not only are the [[horn]] fillers guaranteed to exist, but there is an algorithm that provides explicit fillers.
 This implies that constructions on a simplicial group that use fillers of horns can often be adjusted to be functorial by using the algorithmically defined fillers.
 An argument that just uses 'existence' of fillers can be refined to give something more 'coherent'.

 +-- {: .proof}